robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an LLM API Key to function.
 The most common option is OpenAI, but many [LiteLLM-compatible](https://docs.litellm.ai/docs/providers/) models are supported.
-The LLM is configured with:

-* `--model` cli flag - e.g. `gpt-4o` or `bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0`
-* `--api-key` cli flag - optional, not required by all providers
+To configure, set `--model`, `--api-key` (not required by all providers), and any provider-specific environment variables.
-* Provider-specific environment variables

 **Instructions for popular LLMs:**